quenktechnologies/jcon/README.md

 ### Dictonary

-A dictionary is a set of key value pairs, simillar to an ECMAScript object literal.
+A dictionary is a set of key value pairs, similar to an ECMAScript object literal.
 Key value pairs are denoted the same way as properties.
 Example:

 ```jcon
 dict = {